Killpit/konzek-devops-engineer-assignment/task4/readme.md

 - To build the container, write docker build -t atatekeli/simple-python-app:v1 . (never forget to change the username)
 - Push the image to Docker registry or DockerHub with atatekeli/simple-python-app:v1 (never forget to change the username)
 - Start the minikube cluster with minikube start (there is an assumption that minikube is installed)
-- Deploy the manifest file with kubectl apply -f deployment.yml
+- Deploy the manifest file with kubectl apply -f deployment.yml after returning to task4 with cd ..
 - Watch the changes in real time with kubectl get pods -w Here, we get CrashLoopBackOff and the aim is to troubleshoot with logs NAME                         READY   STATUS             RESTARTS     AGE